nathan-hahn/nathan-hahn.github.io/publications.md

 ---

 {% for pub in site.publications %}
-  {% if pub.authors contains "Nathan Hahn" %}
+  {% if publications.authors contains "Nathan Hahn" %}
   {{ publications.content | }}
   {% endif %}
 {% endfor %}